 A solar charger prevents the solar product’s battery from threats such as overcharge, overheating, and low voltage.
 It is a handy unit and is a good investment.
+A solar charger can be used for different purposes.
+It can be used to charge solar electric fence.
 That is why, in this writeup, we will share techniques on how to select a solar charge controller so that you can choose a model that best fits your needs.

 But first, let us start with the basics about the Solar Charge Controller.

 In simple terms, a solar charge controller is a device that regulates the amount of power flowing in and out from a solar battery.
 You can use a solar charge controller with any power source such as PV, wind fuel, hydro, and others.